PGSSoft/ParallaxView/README.md

 `ParallaxView` and `ParallaxCollectionViewCell` have the same properties for customization.

-*`parallaxEffectOptions` - using this property you can customize parallax effect.
-Look into `ParallaxEffectOptions` class for more details.
+* `parallaxEffectOptions` - using this property you can customize parallax effect.
-* cornerRadius - use this value insted of `self.view.layer.cornerRadius`.
-This will automatically correct radius for glow effect view if it is necessary
-* `disablePressAnimations` - disable press animation which are enabled by default.
-See also [subclassing](#subclassing) section.

-#### `ParallaxEffectOptions`
-This class allows you to customize parallax effect with the following properties:

 	* `parallaxMotionEffect` - configure parallax effect (pan, angles, etc.)
 	* `subviewsParallaxMode` - enum that allow you to configure parallax effect for subviews of the `ParallaxView`
 	* `shadowPanDeviation` - maximal value of points that shadow of the `ParallaxView` will be moved during parallax effect
 	* `glowAlpha` - configure alpha of the glow effect (if is equal to 0.0 then the glow effect will be not added)
 	* `glowContainerView` - view that will be used as the container for the glow effect.
 You don't have to configure this because for `ParallaxView` it will be automatically created a subview for this purpose, while for `ParallaxCollectionViewCell` it will be used `contentView` of the cell.
 Also by default it is nil when you use extension (`self` will be used as the glow container but only if `glowAlpha` is bigger than 0.0).
 But if you want to, you can define custom view - look into example project for more details.

-### <a name="subclassing"></a>Subclassing

-You can customize `ParallaxView` and `ParallaxCollectionViewCell` creating a subclass and overriding especially the following methods:
+* `parallaxViewActions` - use properties of this property to change default behaviours of the parallax view.
+Internally both `ParallaxView` and `ParallaxCollectionViewCell` calls callbacks.
+	* `setupUnfocusedState ` - closure will be called in animation block when view should change its appearance to the focused state

-* `setupUnfocusedState()` - method will be called inside `CoordinatedAnimations` block of transition to unfocused state.
-Use this to configure animatable properties e.g. transform.
+	* `setupFocusedState` - closure will be called in animation block when view should change its appearance to the unfocused state
-* `setupFocusedState()` - as well as `setupUnfocusedState` but in transition to focused state.
-* `beforeBecomeFocusedAnimation()` - override this method if you want to make some adjustments before animation to the focused state start.
+	* `beforeBecomeFocusedAnimation` - closure will be called before the animation to the focused change start
-* `beforeResignFocusAnimation()` - as well as `beforeBecomeFocusedAnimation` but before unfocus state.
-* `pressesBegan`, `pressesCancelled`, `pressesEnded`, `pressesChanged` - override those methods if you want to customize press animation.
-Do no forget to call super in them as tvOS documentation suggest.
-It would be desirable for the subclassing to disable provided default animations using property `disablePressAnimations`.
+	* `beforeResignFocusAnimation` - closure will be called before the animation to the unfocused change start
+	* `becomeFocused ` - closure will be called when didFocusChange happened.
+In most cases default implementation should work
+   * `resignFocus ` - closure will be called when didFocusChange happened.
+In most cases default implementation should work.
+	* `animatePressIn` - default implementation of the press begin animation
+	* `animatePressOut` - default implementation of the press ended animation
+* `cornerRadius` - use this value insted of `self.view.layer.cornerRadius`.
+This will automatically correct radius for glow effect view if it is necessary

 ## Requirements